cnyllou/PythonUtilityTools/README.md

 Change `ENV_FILE` to point at yours, the environment variable file **MUST contain only environment variables**, otherwise an edit or delete **WILL OVERWRITE everything**.

+## ctd

+Personal script for quickly navigating to one of my ctf directories